Mati Nei

 Mati Nei (born 11 October 1942) is an Estonian chess player, Estonian Chess Championship winner (1990).

 Chess career

-Mati Nei is the younger brother of the Estonian chess master Iivo Nei (b.
-1931).
-He is not as successful in chess as his brother, but in 1990 in Tallinn, Mati Nei won the Estonian Chess Championship, which was held according to the Swiss system.
+Mati Nei is the younger brother of the Estonian chess grandmaster Iivo Nei (1931–2026).
+He is not as successful in chess as his brother was, but in 1990 in Tallinn, Mati Nei won the Estonian Chess Championship, which was held according to the Swiss system.